 I glance down at the sculpture in my hands.
 A woman.
 It isn’t her, like I thought it would be; nor my mother, which might have made sense; not even a replica of the Virgin that stands above my head.
 I hand it over to the child, who takes it with her tiny hands and looks it all over.

 “I’m in love with my best friend, you see,” I tell her.
 “I’ve always wanted to love her, but I don’t really know how, so mostly I’ve just wanted her to love me.
 But she told me a story – a story about why she refuses to love me…”

 “What was the story?”

-I smiled at her.
+I smile at her.
 “Yes, I suppose it is.
 Well, Elimelek had a mother named Naomi who was a very wonderful and holy woman.
 But soon, Elimelek died and Ruth was a widow.
 Ruth now had nothing to do with Naomi, no connection to her, you see, but the girl didn’t see it that way.
 Instead of drifting away from her, Ruth clung even closer and chose to love Naomi more than anyone else, even more than her friends and relatives.”

-I blinked.
+I blink.
 “I don’t know.
 I guess they were both lonely – they needed each other.
 Anyway, because Ruth loved Naomi so much, she was able to meet the love of her life and marry him in the end of the story.”

 I laugh so hard tears come into my eyes.
 “No, he died remember?
 The new guy was named Boaz.”